-- b.
-The Complainant and Respondent have equal opportunity to provide witnesses, and other evidence in support of their claims. - c.
+- c.
 The Complainant and Respondent have the right to an advisor of choice to join them during this investigation and hearing process.
 The advisor may be a friend, faculty or staff member, family member, or an attorney. - d.
-Prior to their interview, the parties will be given sufficient notice, in writing, so that they can prepare and mean-ingfully participate. - 5.
-Formal Review of Evidence & Investigation Report
+Prior to their interview, the parties will be given sufficient notice, in writing, so that they can prepare and meaningfully participate.

+5. Formal Review of Evidence & Investigation Report

 When an investigation is completed, a report is written by the Investigator(s) that summarizes the procedure of the investigation and the evidence collected.
-College will provide the Complainant, Respondent, and their Advisors an opportunity to review the evidence as well as the draft investigative report prior to finalizing it for the Decision-maker(s) and give them an opportunity to provide additional relevant materials and witnesses to be interviewed and considered before the investigative report is finalized.
+The District will provide the Complainant, Respondent, and their Advisors a summary of the result of the investigation, as well as any of the disciplinary proceedings that will occur, if applicable.
+For cases proceeding under Title IX violations, the Complaints and Respondents will have an opportunity to review the evidence as well as the draft investigative report prior to finalizing it for the Decision-maker(s).
+They will also be given an opportunity to provide additional relevant materials and witnesses to be interviewed and considered before the investigative report is finalized.